klepas/fuckyouimaplatypus-site/index.md

 : Cars, motorhomes, caravan, camper trailers, campervans

 Where can I park?
-: Immediately next to your tent, trailer or caravan
-: Marked parking spaces
+: Immediately next to your tent, trailer or caravan (that means yes, you can park on the grass) : Marked parking spaces
 : Cost: $8 per day to be be paid separately via the campground's parking machines